 However, night sweats can also be caused by thyroid issues, bacterial infections, low blood sugar, certain cancers, anxiety, and some medications.
 So if your night sweats come with unexplained weight loss, fever, or coughing, or come back after menopause symptoms have been gone for months or years, please consult a doctor.

 How have you handled night sweats?
 Do you have some great bamboo bedding, the perfect herbal tea, the right yoga practice?
-Share.
-Seriously.
-Now.
-Leave a comment below, or let us know on Facebook or in Midlife & Menopause Solutions, our closed Facebook group!
+Share on Facebook or in Midlife & Menopause Solutions, our closed Facebook group!

 Our Care Coordinator Kimberly is here to help!
 Schedule a 15-minute complimentary call with her and share your story.
 She'll guide you to the next best steps for you.SCHEDULE MY CALL